AllStarterKits/MEAN-Starter-Kit/README.md

 #### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+#### Ports
+For development I integrated the command `npm run dev`, that will start Nodemon, Angular build (watches files and then builds to ./dist) and Gulp for browser sync, listening for changes in the ./dist folder.
+For this scripts there are some ports set as default.
+The browser sync starts automatically but if you want to access the Nodemon or Angular watch urls, these are the default ports on localhost:
+* Nodemon: port 3000
+* Angular: port 4200
+* Browser sync: port 5000

 #### Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).